AnacondaRecipes/aggregateR/README.md

 ## list of packages with build number problems

-The 33 (mostly legacy or perhaps 'finished'?) packages that must maintain their build number at `4` at R 3.5.0 buildout time (Mon 30 Apr 2018).
+The 26 (mostly legacy or perhaps 'finished'?) packages that must maintain their build number at `4` at R 3.5.1 snapshot time (2018-08-01).
 It may be the case that we do not need to do this any more; it could've been down to their lack of exact pinning on the `r` or `r-base` version that has since been fixed, however I'm playing it safe here.
 ```
 r-base64enc
 r-bitops
 r-brew
-r-catools
 r-class
 r-dichromat
 r-fracdiff
 r-functional
 r-gridbase
-r-gtools
 r-kernsmooth
 r-labeling
 r-magrittr